 - Only two electrons can occupy the same orbital.

-- The two electrons that are present in the same orbital must have opposite spins or it should be antiparallel.
+- The two electrons that are present in the same orbital must have opposite spins or they should be antiparallel.

 Formulation of the Principle